algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 Our product would be used into the Intermarché grocery store of Saint-Rémy-De-Provence.
 The loading time should be short and the application intuitive for the users not to lose time.

-However, our application still need to be loaded into the client device, at least once, so they could have access to the entire database.
-The user should not download the application data everytime they use the application but only the forst time, so the loading time would be greatly reduced afterwards.
+However, our application still needs to be loaded into the client device at least once, so they can have access to the entire database.
+The user should not download the application data every time they use the application, but only the first time, so the loading time would be greatly reduced afterwards.

 In other words:

-- The first time the application is loaded, it should take at most 10 sec.
+- The first time the application is loaded, it should take at most 10 seconds.
 - The next usages would take less than a second to load the entire application.

 ---